-There are three basic types of heat: Conduction (contact heat) – like you get from a frying pan Convection (hot air) – like a blow dryer or popcorn popper Radiance (radiation) – like the heat transmitted through space from our sun The machines at Counter Culture use all three means of heat conveyance in varying proportions: e.g. our Probat roasters (pictured below) are heavier on conduction while our Loring roaster is heavier on convection.
+There are three basic types of heat transfer: conduction (contact heat) – like you get from a frying pan, convection (hot air) – like a blow dryer or popcorn popper, and radiance (radiation) – like the heat transmitted through space from our sun.
+The roasters at Counter Culture Coffee use all three types of heat conveyance in varying proportions.
+For example, our Probat roasters are heavier on conduction while our Loring roaster is heavier on convection.

-Counter Culture roasts on big industrial machines that tumble the beans inside a heated drum.
-All of our machines are run manually, meaning there is a human manipulating each batch and determining how the roast runs.
-Our machines offer fairly precise information on how much heat is being introduced to the roasting process and how the coffee is reacting, but the dynamics in each machine vary tremendously.
-So, while precision and consistency are aided by the sophistication of our equipment, our success is heavily dependent upon the experience of the roaster—meaning how well-versed they are at interpreting queues and how familiar they are with the equipment they are working on.
+Our roasters use a combination of data and sensory testing to analyze roasts.
+All of our machines are run manually, meaning there is a human manipulating each batch and determining how the roast goes.
+Our machines offer precise information on how much heat is being introduced to the roasting process and how the coffee is reacting, but the dynamics in each machine vary tremendously.
+The sophistication of our equipment aid the precision and consistency of the roast, but the quality ultimately depends upon the experience of the roaster.
+They are experts at observing and interpreting the coffee’s cues and making necessary adjustments as the roast develops.

 We offer a broad range of roast profiles on our menu to suit different tastes.
 Lighter roast profiles tend to emphasize the unique characteristics of the coffee, while darker roasts tend to highlight the roast character.

 Each coffee has a specific roast-level target, and we evaluate every batch to ensure roast consistency using an Agtron light reflectometer.
 The Agtron bounces ultraviolet light off a sample of coffee and back to a sensor to analyze the color of ground or whole-bean coffee.
 It then gives the sample a number representing the degree of roast.
 The lower the number, the darker the roast.
 For example, our darkest roasts have an Agtron score of 48, medium roasts between 58 and 65, and light roasts anywhere above 70.